The critical CoHA of a quiver with potential: Cohomological Hall algebra

-In what follows we will use the symbol $\Sp$ to denote a property of $\mathbb{C}Q$-modules, stable under isomorphisms of representations.
-Since points of $M_{\gamma}$ represent $\mathbb{C}Q$-modules, we can define subsets $M^{\Sp}_{\gamma}\subset M_{\gamma}$ as those subsets of representations satisfying property $\Sp$.
-We will always pick $\Sp$ so that this inclusion is the inclusion of closed points induced by an inclusion of algebraic varieties.
-Furthermore, since we assume that $\Sp$ is stable under isomorphism, it will follow that $M_{\gamma}^{\Sp}\subset M_{\gamma}$ is an inclusion of $G_{\gamma}$-equivariant varieties. \begin{assumption} The subspaces $M^{\Sp}_{\gamma}$ are required to satisfy the property that there is an equality for all pairs $\gamma_1,\gamma_2\in\mathbb{N}^{Q_0}$
+In what follows we will use the symbol $\Sp$ to denote a property of $Q$-representations, stable under isomorphisms of complex $Q$-representations.
+Since complex points of $\RS_{\gamma}$ represent $Q$-representations, we can define subsets $\RS^{\Sp}_{\gamma}(\Cp)\subset \RS_{\gamma}(\Cp)$ as those subsets of representations satisfying property $\Sp$.
+We will always pick $\Sp$ so that this inclusion is the inclusion of complex points induced by an inclusion of algebraic varieties.
+Furthermore, since we assume that $\Sp$ is stable under isomorphisms, it will follow that $\RS_{\gamma}^{\Sp}\subset \RS_{\gamma}$ is an inclusion of $\Gl_{\gamma}$-equivariant varieties. \begin{assumption} The subspaces $\RS^{\Sp}_{\gamma}$ are required to satisfy the property that there is an equality for all pairs $\gamma_1,\gamma_2\in\mathbb{N}^{Q_0}$

 \end{assumption}